 Guideline: Duties of emergency control organisation (ECO) members

-This guideline provides details on the duties and responsibilities of members of an Emergency Control Organisation established for a University facility.
-This guideline supports the emergency response procedure in meeting the compliance requirements of the Work Health and Safety Act 2011 (Cth) (WHS Act), the Work Health and Safety Regulations, 2011 (Cth) (WHS Regulations) and the Safety, Rehabilitation and Compensation Act, 1988 (SRC Act).
+This guideline provides details on the duties and responsibilities of members of an Emergency Control Organisation (ECO) established for a University facility.
+This guideline supports the emergency response procedure in meeting the compliance requirements of the Work Health and Safety Act 2011 (Cth) (WHS Act), the Work Health and Safety Regulations 2011 (Cth) (WHS Regulations) and the Safety, Rehabilitation and Compensation Act 1988 (SRC Act).
 This guideline also supports the emergency response procedure based on the requirements in Australian Standard (AS) 3745:2010 Planning for Emergencies in Facilities.
-This guideline is linked to the Australian National University’s Workplace Health and Safety Policy and is one of the WHS Management System documents located on the Work Environment Group Web Page.
+This guideline is linked to the Australian National University’s Work Health and Safety Policy and is one of the WHS Management System documents located on the Work Environment Group Web Page.

 - At the Australian National University, the building emergency control organisation (ECO) may consist of membership from the following individuals:

 - Building Chief Warden and or Deputy Building Chief Warden;